the-dev-syntax/Ecommerce-Template/README.md

 ---

 # [My-notes]

-1. You can move the Primary Side Bar to the right handside by right-clicking the Activity Bar and selecting Move Primary Side Bar Right or toggle its visibility (Ctrl+B).

-2. changes happened to setting json of vscode

-3. [alt+z] to wrap code lines
+3. [alt+z] to wrap code lines  ==> `this is a Note`

-4. in lib utils.ts ==> change generate id to something secure like uuid or nanoid

-5. change slogans in lib/constants.ts and .env.local

-6. change category array inside search.tsx to array from database

-7. made a humburger menu icon (shadcdn) inside a button .
+7. made a humburger menu icon (shadcdn) inside a button. `This is a Note`

-8. also showed the links in the hearder using map function which is a better way to do it.
+8. also showed the links in the hearder using map function which is a better way to do it. `This is a Note`
 9. to open new tab in vscode ==> code . ==> it has to have space between.
 10. ctrl c to get out of the running terminal.

+# [Deployment]
 11. only limit network access of mongodb to varcel and my laptop.

-12. change JWT token

 13. change to production in env.local

-14. replacement for ---------[user.actions.ts]

 15. add NEXT_PUBLIC_APP_COPYRIGHT value to env.local

+# [My-bugs]

+1. You can move the Primary Side Bar to the right handside by right-clicking the Activity Bar and selecting Move Primary Side Bar Right or toggle its visibility (Ctrl+B).  ==> `more explanation needed`

+2. changes happened to setting json of vscode  ==> `yes`

+4. in lib utils.ts ==> change generate id to something secure like uuid or nanoid  `done ==> no seed yet`

+5. change slogans in lib/constants.ts and .env.local  `relocated to settings store`

+6. change category array inside search.tsx to array from database `inside constants.ts`

+12. change JWT token `NO, it is good enough`

 16. add editing Password ,Email and adresses implemented in account page manager. ???

-17. after adding item to cart remove redirect to checkout page.
+17. after adding item to cart remove redirect to checkout page. `Done`

 18. components/shared/collapsible-on-mobile.tsx ==>only mobile and desktop used (there is others check!!!) (new page code available).

-19. possible bug here in product.actions.ts > getAllProducts( > const products = await Product.find({ have isPublished:true
+19. possible bug here in product.actions.ts > getAllProducts( > const products = await Product.find({ have isPublished:true }) )
-    but const countProducts = await Product.countDocuments({...}   does not have isPublished at all.
+    but const countProducts = await Product.countDocuments({...})   does not have isPublished at all.

 20. sortOrder array in search/page.tsx need to be in constant.ts ??!!
 MAYBE.